 “This seminar conducted by the League of Women Voters of (name of your League) and has been made possible by a contribution from (name of donors) to the League of Women Voters Education Fund.”

 “Published by the League of Women Voters of (name of your League) and funded by contributions to the League of Women Voters of (name of your League) and the League of Women Voters Education Fund.”

-Request withdrawals by mailing (or faxing) the withdrawal form.
-Please be sure your local League number is filled out on the form to ensure proper debit from you account.
+- Request withdrawals by mailing (or faxing) the withdrawal form.
+Please be sure your local League number is filled out on the form to ensure proper debit from your account.